 Overall Responsibility for Risk Management

-The Board and senior management continue to appreciate that the ongoing success of the Group depends in its collective understanding and management of the Group’s known risks and exposures.
-At no time has this been brought into clearer relief than during 2020.
+The Board and senior management continue to appreciate that the ongoing success depends on its collective understanding and management of the Group’s known risks and exposures.

 The Board has responsibility for ensuring that the Group has an appropriate and proportional approach to risk management across the Group, and that this approach is both generic to the Group’s activities and aligned with the overall corporate strategy.
 The risks facing the Group continue to evolve and increase or decrease in potential impact and probability of crystallisation over time.

 The Group continues to be entrepreneurial and innovative in spite of, and in many respects because of, the challenges of the recent years.

 Risk Management Framework and Risk Management Function

 The Group has a mature risk management framework and risk function headed by the Chief Risk Officer.

 The Group Risk Function is responsible for designing, overseeing, implementing, and improving the risk management framework.
 It works closely with the Board and senior management, meeting regularly with them to monitor existing identified risks and uncertainties, identify new and emerging risks and to ensure that there are appropriate processes and procedures in place to monitor these risks.
 It is also responsible for monitoring that the business meets regulatory expectations around enterprise risk management and reporting in risk to the Board and the Group Risk and Compliance Committee.

 The Group Risk and Compliance Committee is a formally constituted Committee of the Board.
 A report from the Group Risk and Compliance Committee Chair on its role, responsibilities, operation, areas of focus during 2022, discharging of responsibilities, self-evaluation and plans for 2022 appears on pages 53 to 55 of the 2022 Annual Report.